scott1C/Delivery/README.md

 - Expand the area of delivery

+- To deal with the Vehicle Routing Problem (VRP)

 ## After clonning this repository, you will have to follow these steps in case if you want to check how it works:

 ### If you want to clone it, use the commad: